rfc-st/humble/CONTRIBUTING.md

 Contributing to 'humble' Open Source Project
 ============================================

 [humble](https://github.com/rfc-st/humble) welcomes contributions.
-When contributing, please follow the [Code of Conduct](https://github.com/rfc-st/humble/blob/master/CODE_OF_CONDUCT.md).
+When contributing, please follow the [Code of Conduct](https://github.com/rfc-st/humble/blob/master/CODE_OF_CONDUCT.md), especially the last section (<i>Update 2022/03/26</i>), on the war in Ukraine: is a <b>personal</b> decision that I hope you understand.
+Otherwise, and if you don't want to contribute to this project because you don't agree with my ideas, I will <b>deeply respect</b> it.

 Enhancement & Issues
 --------------------